x157/x157.github.io/UE5/Engine/Core-Redirects.md

 ###### NOTE: C++ Core Redirects are bugged for Game Feature Plugins as of 5.0.3

 I submitted a bug report to Epic, hopefully they fix it soon.
-Assuming they've fixed it, the above is how it is *supposed to work* once it gets fixed.
+Assuming they've fixed it, the above is how it is *supposed to work*.

 If it's still not working as of your version of Unreal Engine, Epic has provided the following workaround, which is what they use in their internal Game Feature Plugins: